 Ace handed her a well-worn piece of paper, then wandered to the kitchen area.
-“Hope those guys didn’t finish off Margie’s banana loaf.
+“Hope the night crew didn’t finish off Margie’s banana loaf.
 Aw man.
 I knew I should’ve taken a chunk home last night.”

 “Did you get a look around yesterday, or would you like an official tour?” the captain asked.